Terminology of the Low Countries: Frisii

-Names from confederations of Germanic tribes
+Names derived from confederations of Germanic tribes

 Franconian

-Frankish was the West Germanic language spoken by the Franks between the 4th and 8th century.
-Between the fifth and ninth centuries, the languages spoken by the Salian Franks in Belgium and the Netherlands evolved into Old Low Franconian (Oudnederfrankisch), which formed the beginning of a separate Dutch language and is synonymous with Old Dutch.
+Frankish was the West Germanic language spoken by the Franks, a confederation of Germanic tribes that erose in the Migration Period.
+Between the 5th and 9th centuries, the languages spoken by the Salian Franks in Belgium and the Netherlands evolved into Old Low Franconian (Oudnederfrankisch), which formed the beginning of a separate Dutch language and is synonymous with Old Dutch.
 Compare the synonymous usage, in a linguistic context, of Old English versus Anglo-Saxon.

 Frisian

 Frisii were an ancient tribe who lived in the coastal area of the Netherlands in Roman times.
-After the Migration Period Anglo-Saxons, coming from the east, settled the region.
+After the Migration Period the confederation of Anglo-Saxons, coming from the east, settled the region.
 Franks in the south, who were familiar with Roman texts, called the coastal region Frisia, and hence its inhabitants Frisians, even though not all of the inhabitants had Frisian ancestry.
 After a Frisian Kingdom emerged in the mid-7th century in the Netherlands, with its center of power the city of Utrecht, the Franks conquered the Frisians and converted them to Christianity.
 From that time on a colony of Frisians was living in Rome and thus the old name for the people from the Low Countries who came to Rome has remained in use in the national church of the Netherlands in Rome, which is called the Frisian church (Friezenkerk; chiesa nazionale dei Frisoni).
 In 1989, this church was granted to the Dutch community in Rome.